 An em space is a term derived from the width of the capital "M" on a metal character block used with early print presses, similar to the blocks shown in the picture on this page.

-Today, an em space is used to define the current point size of a font.
-For example, a 12-point type has a em space of 12 points, which also means each space is 12 points.
+Today, an em space is used to define the current point size of the font.
+For example, a 12-point type has an em space of 12 points, which also means each space is 12 points.

-The em font size can be used when defining the font size of a web page styel element or within the CSS code.
-Below is an example of how this could be done in an HTML paragraph tag.
+The em font-size can be placed in an HTML style tag or within CSS code.
+Below is an example of specifying an em font-size in an HTML paragraph tag.

 Below is an example of CSS applied to all paragraph tags.
 As seen in the example, the em is not limited to font sizes.
 It can also be used to define spacing, padding, line-height, and other settings.